floodfx/liveviewjs/apps/liveviewjs.com/docs/02-quick-starts/gen-package.md

+---
+sidebar_position: 6
+---

-# LiveViewJS Code Generation Package
+# Project and LiveView Generation

 **LiveViewJS** code generation command line interface for NodeJS and Deno.
 Currently, the `@liveviewjs/gen` can generate a new LiveViewJS project or add new LiveViews to an existing project.